Click on the links below to learn more about current openings and get started.

 QUESTIONS?
 Looking for more info?
 Email or call Police Personnel at (208) 570-6101.

 Police Officer - Entry Level

-Boise Police will be accepting applications for Police Officers in November 2017.
-Please sign up for our email notifications to receive important updates and information regarding this Fall recruitment.
+Boise Police has just closed our current application process.
+Please sign up for our email notifications to receive updates on the next recruitment.

-Written exams will be held at the Boise Police Department on Saturday December 9, 2017 and Tuesday December 12, 2017.
+Written exams will be held at the Boise Police Department.
 The written exam is free to applicants.
-Out of state applicants, if you are not within 500 miles of Boise, ID and are not able to travel for the written exam, we can work with you to schedule a proctored out of state exam.
-Please contact Police Personnel at 208-570-6101 for more information.
+Out of state Military applicants, if you are not within 500 miles of Boise, ID and are not able to travel for the written exam, we can work with you to schedule a proctored out of state exam.
+Once your application has cleared review, please contact Police Personnel at 208-570-6101 for instructions on proctoring.

 Written Exam Practice Test

 |Current Recruitment Timeline

 ||Monday, November 6, 2017 to Friday, November 24, 2017

 ||Friday, December 1, 2017

 ||Saturday, December 9, 2017 at 9:00 AM MST and 1:00 PM MST